 Time to move again?
 Do you have everything you need?
+Are you applying all the moving and packing tips you’ve learned while in the process?
 How about packing materials – did you decide on newspapers again, or something else this time?
 It can be such a stressful and overwhelming endeavor to relocate, most people hardly have the time to get everything packed up, let alone doing proper research to make sure we have the most sustainable packing materials.

 Well, rest easy.
 We did the research for you!
 Come see the most popular types of today’s packing material and see which kind is best for your move:

 *Note: Prices appear to vary extensively due to location and other factors.
 We decided it’s better for customers to seek out the packing materials they like locally and find out the rates for their use.